powsybl/powsybl.github.io/docs/user_stories/loadflow_tutorial.md

 # Workflow

-The tutorial can be translated in a short and easy workflow.
+The tutorial can be expressed in a short and easy workflow.
 All the input data are stored in a XIIDM file.
 This file is imported with the IIDM gateway.
 Then, a load flow simulator is launched to get flows on all nodes.
 In this tutorial, the simulator is Hades2 but could be an other load flow simulator, as the API interface contract is respected.
 A contingency is created and finally, the flows are computed again in order to get the final state.

 ![Eurostag network final](./images/Workflow.svg){: width="75%" .center-image}